 Ryanair Flights

 Ryanair is an Irish airline based in Dublin and founded in 1985.
-It is Europe's largest low-cost carrier and one of the world's largest and most successful airlines.
-Since the deregulation of the air industry in 1997, Ryanair has gone from strength to strength and evolved into one of the world's most profitable airlines.
-Ryanair is now the third largest airline in Europe in terms of passenger numbers and in June 2007, reported record financial results, whilst also announcing forecasts of carrying 52 million passengers in 2008.
-In March 2007 the IATA confirmed that Ryanair has become the world’s largest international airline.
+It is Europe's largest low-cost carrier and one of the world's largest airlines.
 In May 2007 Ryanair launched the world's first free seat giveaway, offering 1 million passengers the chance to get free flights.
-Also in May, Ryanair launched its price guarantee that no other airline can match their fares.
-According to reports by the Association of European Airlines and Ryanair's own published statistics, Ryanair has achieved better punctuality, fewer lost bags and fewer cancellations than all of the rest of its peer grouping in Europe.
+Also in May of that year, Ryanair launched its price guarantee that no other airline can match their fares.

 Ryanair flights are offered a low price because the company operates at very low margins.
 Ryanair management believes that their operating costs are among the lowest of any European scheduled passenger airline.
 Ryanair also sells seats on a one-way basis, thus eliminating minimum stay requirements from all travel on Ryanair scheduled services, regardless of fare.
 Ryanair strives to reduce or control some of the main expenses involved in running a major scheduled airline: